 You’re just three steps away from joining partypoker action!

-partypoker is one of the oldest and most established poker sites available.
-Launched by PartyGaming in 2001, this site used to be the center of the online poker action until 2006 when partypoker left the US market due to UIGEA.
+partypoker is one of the oldest and most established online poker rooms available.
+Launched by PartyGaming in 2001, this poker site used to be the center of the online poker action until 2006 when partypoker left the US market due to UIGEA.
 Later in 2011, GVC Holdings acquired Partycasino as the merger of PartyGaming occurred.
 Other brands sharing the same network include Bwin, a brand mostly known for sports betting and a proud sponsor of Real Madrid soccer team.

 Partypoker was leading the online poker market due their versatile advertising activities including television commercials and utilization of tournament poker early on.
 In fact, they ran their first million dollar guaranteed tournament already in 2002.

-With many of the recent improvement in software & promotions, partypoker is has been doing well in making their poker ecology and user experience as good as possible. partypoker has also partnered up with Triton Poker that hosts multiple high-roller tournaments around the globe – maybe you will be the next qualifier into a big live event like that if you join partypoker!
+With many of the recent improvement in software & promotions, partypoker is has been doing well in making their poker ecology and user experience as good as possible. partypoker has also partnered up with Triton Poker that hosts multiple high-roller poker tournaments around the globe – maybe you will be the next qualifier into a big live event like that if you join partypoker!

 partypoker Player Journey: Grinding fastforward (2020)

 Couple of weeks ago Mr. Jouhkimainen convinced me to try out partypoker’s fast-forward tables.
 I had stayed away from them for the whole last year because of my 700k hands a year side bet against Mr. E (did not win that one) and at some point, party made the (imo) wise decision and banned tracking software.
 Even though I like their decision it made it very hard for me to track the number of hands so opted not to play there.
-To be fair I had the option to play there – I told mr.E that it’s annoying to pay Pokerstars over 150k+ a year and get basically jack shit and a lollipop (I think I raked over 200k last year on Stars and got back around 2k and a lot of weekly freeroll tickets).
+To be fair I had the option to play there – I told mr.E that it’s annoying to pay Pokerstars over 150k+ a year and get basically jack shit and a lollipop (I think I raked over 200k last year on Stars and got back around $2k and a 1 million weekly freeroll tickets).
 The hatred of PokerStars’ new RB program was so strong in Mr. E too that he did give me permission to just count down my playing hours on Party and “be honest about it”.

 It was sometime around September and I had one of these epiphanies where I show Mr. E that I’ve played 500 hours equaling at bit over 400k hands and he would just laugh and put me on his “later” debt list.

 To those who have not been around poker long enough it’s quite usual (at least in my poker group) to have a “serious” and “later” debt lists.
 Serious debts are made with people you don’t know that well and you pay them back immediately just that they don’t get the wrong image.
 To have a “later” debt list you must firstly know the other person extremely well, so they have a good approximation of your wealth and secondly the sum should be a small one to both participants.
 Contrary to popular belief: being in debt can actually be fantastic when the sum is small enough (in example I’m owing Mr. Jouhkimainen 67€ from a table I “stole” from him – and it will be a cold day in hell in deed when Maestro is getting that back).
-The problem is that to a multimillionaire, nosebleeds playing yacht-owner, like Mr. E, the sums that can go to a “later” debt list can be a bit too big for my taste.
+The problem is that to an online poker multimillionaire, nosebleeds playing yacht-owner, like Mr. E, the sums that can go to a “later” debt list can be a bit too big for my taste.

-With this great alibi I was able to convince myself to play basically only on PokerStars and ignore any other high EV games that other sites might hold.
+With this great alibi I was able to convince myself to play basically only on PokerStars and ignore any other high EV games that alternative poker sites might hold.
 Until that chat with Mr. Jouhkimainen who reminded me that I could do 200k+ a year from RB alone if I just moved my games there – and that’s not even accounting for the winnings.

 Fastness is a virtue

 Party’s fastforward truly lives up to its name.
-In stars I was quite equipped to get away with 4x ZOOM even with some regular tables (in the worst of times even Heads up tabs) on the side, but in party I had a real problem keeping up with the hands when I fired 4 tabs open.
+In stars I was quite equipped to get away with 4x ZOOM even with some regular tables (in the worst of times even Heads-up tabs) on the side, but in party I had a real problem keeping up with the hands when I fired 4 tabs open.
 I’d estimate that with stars Zoom pools you can rack up around 700 hands, whereas in the partypoker the hourly pace goes past 800 hands.
 If you put that into a perspective: you’re deciding what to do with any hand every four seconds.
 Now four seconds isn’t a lot, and you also have to take into account that sometimes these decisions come quite a lot faster as you have possible stacking hands in every table and you have to evaluate yourself through spots that – in fairness would take hours to calculate even with a purpose-built computer and a capable man wielding Monkersolver behind it.
 Because of this I did find myself from time to time almost deafened by the party’s alarms going off on four tables at the same time as I tried my best to – if by any means possible– not get stacked 5 times within a minute.

 Even with some recreational players dropped in the mix – the fastforward pools must be some of the toughest games in their own respective stakes to beat.
 To be fair I didn’t play my best and managed still to make some EV according to the hands that I gathered from the party’s website – for some reason I only got approximately around one third of the hands that I actually played (and one weeks sample isn’t enough to gather any really valuable data anyway).
-However, PLO is a game that is still largely played extremely badly in these stakes and even the top regs (may or may not include me) make so many mistakes (definitely including me) that a man with good working ethics and willingness to improve their game should be able to beat the field with relatively big win-rate.
-That being said, a player with those capabilities will make money anywhere.
+However, PLO is a game that is still largely played extremely badly in these stakes and even the top regs (may or may not include me) make so many mistakes (definitely including me) that a man with good working ethics and willingness to improve their poker game should be able to beat the field with relatively big win-rate.
+That being said, a poker player with those capabilities will make money anywhere.

 Winning the rake-race